OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 iOS app binaries are fat binaries (they can be deployed on all devices 32- and 64-bit).
 In contrast to Android, where you can actually decompile the app binary to Java code, the iOS app binaries can only be disassembled.

-Refer to the chapter "Reverse Engineering and Tampering on iOS" for more details.
+Refer to the chapter [Tampering and Reverse Engineering on iOS](0x06c-Reverse-Engineering-and-Tampering.md) for more details.

 ###### Native Libraries